City-of-Helsinki/linkedevents/linked-courses-importers.md

 Basic example would be, let's say a Portuguese language teacher coming to Helsinki to teach Portuguese to children.

-We might categorize it with "education", "Portuguese", and "fun" *concepts*.
+We might categorize it with "chldren", "education", "Portuguese", and "fun" *concepts*.

 These *concepts* come from YSO.